bonitasoft/bonita-doc/md/analytics.md

 #### Result

-A report is displayed in Bonita BPM Portal containing your data.
+A report is displayed in Bonita Portal containing your data.

 ## Export a report

-A report in the Bonita BPM Portal can be exported as a .pdf file.
+A report in the Bonita Portal can be exported as a .pdf file.

 1. Go to **Analytics**.
 2. Select the report that you want to export.
 This can be one of the default reports, or a custom report that you have installed.